Manage your drone business with PilotLedger — the all-in-one platform for commercial UAS operators.

 Clemson University

-Clemson requires drone operators to obtain approval from the Office of Risk Management and Environmental Health & Safety.
-Memorial Stadium (Death Valley) TFR applies during games.
+Clemson requires drone operators to obtain approval from the Office of Risk Management and Environmental Health & Safety before conducting UAS operations on campus.
+Death Valley (Memorial Stadium) operates a TFR during football games.

 YesOffice of Risk Management / Environmental Health & Safety